If you look out your window and see a family of otters frolicking in your yard, you have a drainage problem.

 You don’t think we’d tell you how to spot drainage problems around your house without telling you how to fix them, right?

-There are a few solid solutions:
+Here are a few yard drainage solutions:

 No, these aren’t boxes to collect funds to fix your drainage problem.
 We have to draw the line somewhere.